nychopkie/Comp3111F23G30/README.md

 ### Project ID:
 TnJ1

+## How to Play Insructions:
-You are Jerry, the mouse, try reach the exit before Tom the cat catches you
+To run the program - you can either directly run "Comp3111F23G30.jar", or pull to your local machine, and run main in Launcher use your mouse to control Jerry to try and reach the exit before Tom catches you!